data-integrations/amazon-s3-plugins/docs/S3-batchsource.md

 Properties
 ----------
+**Use Connection** Whether to use a connection, if a connection is used, the credentials does not need to be provided.

+**Connection** Name of the connection to use, should have the macro function ${conn:(connection-name)} to provide.

 **Reference Name:** Name used to uniquely identify this source for lineage, annotating metadata, etc.

 **Path:** Path to read from.
 For example, s3a://<bucket>/path/to/input